Education | November 07, 2024

 Borrowing costs

-As businesses prepare for the effects of the rate cut, you’ll likely notice a change in your borrowing costs.
 Depending on the type of debt your business carries, these changes can vary in timing and impact.
-For example, the interest applied to credit card rates typically drops within one or two billing cycles.
+For example, the interest applied to credit card rates typically drops within one or two billing cycles, and the interest on adjustable-rate loans and lines of credit — including adjustable-rate mortgages — will generally change within a billing cycle.

 Additionally, since a rate cut makes borrowing cheaper, loans become more attractive.
-This means that if your business wants to make a large purchase, such as equipment or a new warehouse, it may be more beneficial for you to do so now that the cost of borrowing is lower.
+This means that if your business wants to make a large purchase, such as equipment or a new warehouse, it may be more beneficial for you to do so when the cost of borrowing is lower.

 Keep in mind that any fixed-rate loans will not be adjusted.
 To take advantage of lower rates, it may make sense to consider refinancing those loans depending on your current financial situation and the cost to refinance.